vinc/vinc.cc/src/archeology/brittany-prehistory.html.md

 - From 2200 BCE to 1400 BCE
-- Atlantic Bronze Age culture, recently proposed to be at the origin of proto-Celtic.
+- Atlantic Bronze Age culture, recently proposed to be at the origin of proto-Celtic
 - 1200 BCE: Late Bronze Age collapse

-- From 1300 BCE to 800 BCE: migration from Gaul into southern Britain, perhaps bringing Celtic to the island.
+- From 1300 BCE to 800 BCE: migration from Gaul into southern Britain, perhaps bringing Celtic to the island

 A large number of Britons from Britain migrated to Brittany at the end of the Roman period after the arrival of the Anglo-Saxons on the island around 500 CE.

 ## References

 - Genetic population structure across Brittany and the downstream Loire basin provides new insights on the demographic history of Western Europe (2022)
 - Large-scale migration into Britain during the Middle to Late Bronze Age (2022)
 - The Anglo-Saxon migration and the formation of the early English gene pool (2022)